hatonthecat/Voynich-Manuscript/README.md

 ---
 12:10PM
 ---
 p.158 of the Voynich manuscript vaguely resembles the Hajj in Mecca, replacing turrets for minarets, although I am have not yet been able to identify any Swiss figures who were at the time inspired by Islamic art.
-The historically revered Saint Maurice, the latter of which is located in Saint-Maurice, Canton of Valais (pictured and linked above), was a Coptic Egyptian (it also pre-dates Islam by nearly 400 years.
+The historically revered Saint Maurice, the latter of which is located in Saint-Maurice, Canton of Valais (pictured and linked above), was a Coptic Egyptian (he also predates Islam by nearly 400 years.
 However, Switzerland is referred by Dr. Bernhart-Königstein as "supranational", and perhaps at least for cryptological/metaphorical purposes in the 15th century, Islam was known to be too and could have been used as a supranational substitute cipher for Switzerland.

 ![image](https://user-images.githubusercontent.com/76194453/229189706-bba72d87-4298-4814-ad80-31e28472e15a.png)